john4web/blog/content/posts/liskov-substitution-principle.md

 * Os is an instance of class S.
 * Ot is an instance of class T.
-* The program P uses Os.
+* The program P uses Ot.
-* The Program P' uses Ot.
+* The program P' uses Os.

 If you use Os instead of Ot in Program P, and the behaviour of Program P is unchanged, then the LSP holds.
 That means P' must behave exactly like P.